The Success of a Spinal Cord Injury (SCI) Case Can Depend on a Comprehensive Life Care Plan

 Personal injury cases focus on pursuing all expenses that injury victims incur.
 These costs extend well beyond basic medical care, including physical therapy, nursing care, and even the costs of hiring someone to care for the home and meet other responsibilities during recovery.

 Whether a claim is settled in or out of court, lawyers can forecast the future costs relatively easily for typical claims.
 However, clients in Charlotte and elsewhere in North Carolina should work with spinal cord injury attorneys who have special resources to accurately predict expenses for long-term or permanent injuries.

 Spinal Cord Injury Facts and Figures at a Glance, published by the National Spinal Cord Injury Statistical Center, cites the following alarming statistics pertaining to SCI-related health care and living expenses:

 - In the first year, average living expenses range from $340,787 to $1,044,197.

 - Each subsequent year’s expenses range from $41,393 to $181,328.

 - Lifetime costs for an individual injured at age 50 range from $1,092,521 to $2,546,294.

 - Lifetime costs for a person injured at age 25 range from $1,547,858 to $4,633,137.

 With every situation being unique, no case can be resolved based on these general estimates.
-Any insurance company, judge or jury requires financial backup to prove every dollar of anticipated expenses.
+Any insurance company, judge, or jury requires the financial backup to prove every dollar of anticipated expenses.